The First Louisiana Engineers was split in two parts becoming the 1st and 3rd Regiment Engineers, Corps d'Afrique (95th and 97th U.S.C.T.s).

 Living History Events

-Living History Past Events Upcoming Events Uniform, Accoutrements, etc. Safety Rules |
+Living History Past Events Upcoming Events Uniform, Accoutrements, etc. Safety Rules Information about our next event is located in the link just below.

 Historical Research

-97th USCT 95th USCT Engineers Officers Enlisted Men Pay, Bounties, Draft, Etc. Historical Images of the Regiment Louisa Miller/Fisher Sergeant Peter Gordon, Will Smith, and Emancipation 73rd USCT |
+73rd USCT 97th USCT 95th USCT Engineers Officers Enlisted Men Pay, Bounties, Draft, Etc. Historical Images of the Regiment Louisa Miller/Fisher Sergeant Peter Gordon, Will Smith, and Emancipation |

 Be part of our living history group.